 A Sublimely Easy to Read Pilot Watch

 Pilot watches may not be the necessity they once were for aviators, but Citizen makes a convincing argument for their continued value.
-The "Type B" dial this watch uses is both fun to navigate and incredibly functional, and all three arrays of numbers are easy to parse thanks to the clear lettering and the thoughtful spacing.
-It also comes with a phenomenal feeling leather band with some exquisite stitching holding it together.
+The "Type B" dial used by this watch is both fun to navigate and incredibly functional, and all three arrays of numbers are easy to parse thanks to the clear lettering and the thoughtful spacing.
+It also comes with a phenomenal-feeling leather band with some exquisite stitching holding it together.

 14. Seiko SSC139 Excelsior Solar Watch

-The Excelsior doesn't look like any other Eco-Drive watches on the planet.
-It doesn't look like any other watches on the planet, period.
-But its futuristic design definitely transforms it into an instant conversation piece, and it manages to pack in a lot of utility to boot.
+The Excelsior doesn't look like any other Eco-Drive watch on the planet.
+It doesn't look like any other watch on the planet, period.
+But its futuristic design transforms it into an instant conversation piece, and it manages to pack in a lot of utility to boot.
 That includes a functional three-dial chronograph and a four-piece step motor.
-These wristwatches are even water-resistant enough to take with you snorkeling.
+This wristwatch is even water-resistant enough to take with you snorkeling.

 15. Michael Kors Lexington Chronograph

-Michael Kors is a fashion house, not a watch manufacturer, and that's to their benefit with the Lexington.
-These are black dial timepieces under $500, but they look like they cost significantly more.
+Michael Kors is primarily a fashion house, not a watch manufacturer, and that works to their benefit with the Lexington.
+This is a black dial timepiece under $500, but it looks like it would cost significantly more.
 There's a nice balance of flash with substance thanks to the combination of ostentatious gold accents and a chronograph that puts those bright accents to more practical use.
 And if you find yourself not liking the traditional black and gold design, there are over a dozen variations to choose from.

 16. Fossil Gen 5 Carlyle Touchscreen Smartwatch